Enable or disable agent self-protection on Windows

 2. Select Settings > General.

 4. For Local override requires password, select Yes and type an authentication password.
 The authentication password is highly recommended because it prevents an unauthorized use of the dsa_control command.
 After specifying the password, it must be entered with the dsa_control command using the -p or --passwd= option whenever a command is run on the agent.
+Note that the password cannot be longer than 32 characters; if this length is exceeded, the password is automatically truncated.

 5. Click Save.